go-gems/topaz/README.md

 It can be useful to detect that someone has been quoted, or if the string starts/contains something.

-- Transform takes a username, avatar, message and will apply transformation if supports returns true. you can use the formatResponse to return the good format or you can
+- Transform takes a username, avatar, message and will apply transformation if supports returns true. you can use the formatResponse to return the good format or you can do manually using the following syntax:
 ```json
 {
     "author": "username",